 For updates regarding federal acts, go to ftb.ca.gov and search for conformity.

 Loophole Closure and Small Business and Working Families Tax Relief Act of 2019 - The Tax Cuts and Jobs Act (TCJA) signed into law on December 22, 2017, made changes to the IRC.
 California R&TC does not conform to all of the changes.
-In general, for taxable years beginning on or
+In general, for taxable years beginning on or after January 1, 2019, California conforms to the following TCJA provisions:

-- after January 1, 2019, California conforms to the following TCJA provisions: California Achieving a Better Life Experience (ABLE) Program - Camornia Achieving a Beller Life Experience (ABLE) Program Student loan discharged on account of death or disability - Federal Deposit Insurance Corporation (FDIC) Premiums - Excess employee compensation - Excess business loss
+- California Achieving a Better Life Experience (ABLE) Program - Student loan discharged on account of death or disability - Federal Deposit Insurance Corporation (FDIC) Premiums - Excess employee compensation - Excess business loss